chroma-core/chroma/rust/s3heap-service/README.md

 Note that there are six base cases.
 Reasoning through all 36 cases and getting them right will be difficult.
 Instead, we aim to exploit symmetry:  If there is a function template and something is in sysdb, it is as if there is no function template.
-As before, we can mark as trivially impossible anything that changes along two axis simultaneously.
+As before, we can mark as trivially impossible anything that changes along two axes simultaneously.
 Anything listed as INVX is invariant X and is prohibited by the invariant.

                      From